Unidata/TdsConfig/README.md

 TdsConfig
 =========

-TDS configuration for the generic IDD stream.
+TDS configuration for the thredds.ucar.edu.